Skip to contents

 #> REML lmer fit(s) were refitted with ML so AIC/BIC are comparable across different fixed effects.

-#> Information criteria are only comparable across models fitted to the same analytic sample (and, for AIC/BIC, the same family).
+#> Information criteria are only comparable across models fitted to the same analytic sample with the same weights (and, for AIC/BIC, the same family).

 #>